 It is safe to say that most people use their tap water in their aquariums and probably couldn't tell you what's in it.
-The main parameters in water we generally test for are GH (general hardness), KH (alkalinity) and PH (potential of hydrogen).
+The main parameters we look at in an aquarium are generally GH (general hardness), KH (alkalinity) and PH (potential of hydrogen).
 If you'd like to learn more about water chemistry, check out our Water Chemistry video.

-So what is an RO/DI unit that doesn't break the bank?
-I suggest and RO Buddy by AquaticLife.
+The RO/DI unit that we suggest is a RO Buddie by AquaticLife.
 I have had a 50gph unit for years now and never had an issue.
 At around $60 you can have complete control over your water parameters making sure your water parameters are rock solid.
 This connects up to a typical hose spigot or home faucet and can save you time and money from grabbing gallons of distilled water (which is the same thing) from your local department store.

 To answer the question, do you need to RO/DI water?
 That answer is, only if your tap water is not suitable for aquarium keeping, OR, if you want full control over your water parameters when keeping something like sensitive fish or shrimp.

 I hope this helps! :) Happy aquascaping to you all!